zzbn12345/HEVA_toolkit/README.md

 ## Overview

-**HEVA** (Heritage Value Extraction and Annotation) is a collaborative dataset developed as part of the **DCC (Digital Cultural Conservation) project** at TU Delft, Faculty of Architecture and the Built Environment.
+**HEVA** (Heritage Value Extraction and Annotation) is a collaborative dataset developed at TU Delft, Faculty of Architecture and the Built Environment and with support from TU Delft, Digital Competence Centre.
 It compiles expert-annotated textual data from heritage-related research to support natural language processing (NLP) tasks, particularly **heritage value classification and extraction**.

 The corpus brings together annotated texts from multiple heritage research projects conducted at TU Delft, spanning Mastermind course assignments and undergraduate, master's, and doctoral research.
 All annotations follow the **Heritage Values (HV) framework** proposed by Prof. Ana Pereira Roders.